vita-epfl/monoloco/README.md

 Preprocessing and training step are already fully supported by the code provided, but require first to run a pose detector over all the training images and collect the annotations.
-The code supports this option (by running the predict script and using `--mode pifpaf`).
+The code supports this option (by running the predict script and using `--mode keypoints`).

 ### Data structure